 - will tell the truth over a lie despite the consequences

-- will suffer the consequences instead of compromising itself
+- will face the consequences instead of compromising itself

 - will help to steer a person clear of those that easily bow to a corrupt nature

-- will lend a helping hand simply as a by-product of this special lifestyle decision
+- will lend a helping hand simply as a by-product of this exceptional lifestyle decision

 - will diminish and eventually disappear if you choose to ignore and abandon its blessing

-- will set you apart from a great number of people who chose to follow the lead of a popular drummer
+- will set you apart from people who chose to follow the lead of a popular drummer without integrity

 - will sometimes separate you from the "in-crowd," but that is not always the case